grafana/tanka/docs/docs/diff-strategy.md

 usable output, we can effectively only compare what we already know about.

 If this is a problem for you, consider switching to [native](#native) mode.

+## External diff utilities

+You can use external diff utilities by setting the environment variable `KUBECTL_EXTERNAL_DIFF`.
+If you want to use a GUI or interactive diff utility you must also set `KUBECTL_INTERACTIVE_DIFF=1` to prevent Tanka from capturing stdout.